GoogleCloudPlatform/click-to-deploy/k8s/jenkins/docs/CONFIGURE_K8S_PLUGIN_IN_JENKINS.md

-# Overview
+# Tutorials

+## Scaling Agents on Kubernetes

-K8s and jenkins can be integrated together and deploy multiple pods as jenkins agents on demand, this can allow jenkins to be flexible and escalate workload in pods dynamically, also allow to deploy any container solution inside pipelines and build containers.
+K8s and Jenkins can be integrated together and deploy multiple pods as Jenkins agents on demand, this can allow Jenkins to be flexible and escalate workload in pods dynamically, also allow to deploy any container solution inside pipelines and build containers.

 In this document you will find instructions to integrate Jenkins and K8s.

 ## Architecture

-Using the same architecture deployed, Jenkins pod master will be able to communicate with K8s API and deploy new pods inside the cluster on demand, those pods are ephemeral and they are only be alive during the execution of the job or pipeline.
+Using the same architecture deployed, Jenkins primary pod will be able to communicate with K8s API and deploy new pods inside the cluster on demand, those pods are ephemeral and they are only be alive during the execution of the job or pipeline.

 ![Architecture diagram](resources/jenkins-k8s-app-architecture-with-k8s-plugin.png)

-# Deploying agents in k8s
+# Deploying Agents in K8s

 ## Jenkins service account

-First create a jenkins service account to integrate jenkins master to kubernetes to deploy agents:
+1. Create a Jenkins service account to integrate Jenkins to Kubernetes to deploy agents:

 ```
 cat > jenkins-service-account.yaml << EOF